Karim Benzema: 2016–2020 exclusion

 After last featuring for France in a 4–0 win against Armenia on 8 October 2015, French Football Federation announced on 13 April 2016 that Benzema would not be picked for Euro 2016 tournament on home soil.
+This happened after a blackmailing affair involving fellow French team player Mathieu Valbuena (see §Controversies and legal issues).
 He responded on 1 June 2016 in Marca, in an interview entitled 'Benzema: "Deschamps folded due to pressure from France's racist element"'.

 Benzema was also left off the roster for the 2018 World Cup in Russia.
 Directing his frustration at FFF president Noël Le Graët, Benzema later tweeted: "Mr Le Graët, with all due respect, you've lost an opportunity to remain silent.
 I've discovered your true face, and this isn't the one that said he appreciated me and wouldn't discuss the subject of team selections!"

 In November 2019, Benzema replied to Le Graët's comments that his career with France was over, by saying: "If you think I'm done, let me play with one of the other countries I am eligible for and we'll see".